xemu-project/xemu-website/docs/docs/getting-started.md

+## System Requirements

+xemu runs on Windows, macOS, and Linux systems.
+An OpenGL 4.0-compatible GPU is required.
+Most recent integrated GPUs will work.

+Please note that xemu is an evolving project and, although xemu can run on large number of systems, actual game performance is in flux and will vary based on the characteristics of your system.

+## Required Files

 xemu is a low-level, full-system emulator which emulates the actual hardware of the Xbox; this means that in order to actually run xemu, you must have a copy of the stuff that a real Xbox needs when it turns on: